cair/GraphTsetlinMachine/README.md

 ### Vector Symbolic Representation (Hypervectors)

 You also decide how large hypervectors you would like to use to store the symbols.
 Larger hypervectors room more symbols.
-Finally, you set how many bits used for representing each symbol.
-The generation and compilation of hypervectors happen automatically after you have set these two parameters.
+Since you only have two symbols, set the size to 32.
+Finally, you decide how many bits to use for representing each symbol.
+You can use 2 bits here.
+The hypervector can then represent up to _32*31/2 = 496_ unique symbols.
+The generation and compilation of hypervectors happen automatically during initialization of your _Graphs_ object.

 ### Clause-Driven Message Passing